nightroman/PowerShellTraps/Basic/Try-and-trap-catch-terminating-errors/README.md

 action preference is not *Stop* then non-terminating errors are not caught.
 Note that the default PowerShell error action preference is *Continue*.

-In order catch all errors use
+In order to catch all errors use

 ```powershell
     $ErrorActionPreference = 'Stop'